nicolay-r/THOR-ECAC/README.md

 We provide a [google-colab notebook](https://colab.research.google.com/github/nicolay-r/THOR-ECAC/blob/master/THoR_Finetuning_SemEval2023_t3_1_public.ipynb) for downloading all the necessary data, followed by launching experiments with `NVidia-V100`/ or `NVidia-A100`.

+To form the Codalab Submission, please [follow this section](#submitting-results-on-codalab).

 ## Usage<a name="code" />